logo

 Currently, there are two official campsites in the Northern Isles:

-• Mikladalur – with dedicated areas for both caravans and tents
+• Mikladalur – designated areas for caravans and tents

 Both campsites are open from 1 April to 30 September, which is the main camping season in the Faroe Islands.
 This seasonal schedule applies to most campsites across the islands.
-A few sites remain open year-round, and you can find information about these on Camping.fo.
+A few sites remain open year-round — details are available on Camping.fo.

 Before setting up your tent, always check local rules.
-If you’re unsure, ask a local or contact the nearest tourist information office.
-They can provide up-to-date details on campsite facilities, seasonal closures, or special permissions.
+If you are unsure, ask a local resident or contact the nearest tourist information office for up-to-date information on facilities, seasonal closures, or special permissions.

 Responsible Camping Practices

-• Keep noise to a minimum, especially at night.
+• Keep noise levels low, especially at night

-• Leave your campsite as you found it — or cleaner.
+• Leave the campsite as you found it — or cleaner

-For more general camping information across the islands, visit Camping.fo.
-You can also see our Respect Nature guidelines to help minimize your environmental impact while exploring.
+For general camping information, visit Camping.fo.
+You can also review our Respect Nature guidelines to help minimise your environmental impact.

 Is wild camping allowed in the Faroe Islands?

 No. Wild camping on private or protected land without permission is not allowed.
-Always use designated campsites or get landowner consent.
+Always use designated campsites or obtain landowner consent.

 Where can I find official campsites?

-Two sites exist in the Northern Isles — Svínoy (tents only) and Mikladalur (caravans & tents).
-More can be found on Camping.fo.
+Two campsites are located in the Northern Isles — Svínoy (tents only) and Mikladalur (tents and caravans).
+Additional sites are listed on Camping.fo.

 When is the camping season?

 Most campsites are open from 1 April to 30 September.
-A few are open year-round — check Camping.fo for details.
+A few operate year-round — check Camping.fo for details.

 Can I make a campfire?